 The use of sugarcane spread gradually from island to island, and around 1000 BC reached the Asian mainland.

-Sugar found its way to Persia around 600 AD and as a luxury rulers entertained their guests with a variety of sweets.
-From there Arabs carried the knowledge and love for sugar.
-The Arabs perfected sugar refinement made it into an industry.
+Sugar found its way to Persia around 600 AD and as luxury rulers entertained their guests with a variety of sweets.
+From there the Arabs carried the knowledge and love of sugar, perfected sugar refinement and made it into an industry.
 “Wherever they went, the Arabs brought with them sugar, the product and the technology of its production,” wrote Sidney Mintz in Sweetness and Power.
 “Sugar, we are told, followed the Koran.”

-The first Europeans to know about sugar were the British and French crusaders that went east to wrest the Holy Land from the Arabs.
-Having their taste buds excited by sugar they returned with stories and memories of sweets.
-Unfortunately, they found the temperate climates in Europe unsuitable for cultivation of sugarcane, which needed tropical, rain-drenched fields to grow.
+The first Europeans to know about sugar were the British and French Crusaders that went east to wrest the Holy Land from the Arabs.
+Having their taste buds excited by sugar the Crusaders returned with stories and memories of sweets.
+Unfortunately, they found the temperate climates in Europe unsuitable for cultivation of sugar cane, which needed tropical, rain-drenched fields to grow.

 The sugar that reached the West through a trickle of Arab traders was rare and was classified as a spice.
 Due to its high cost only by the nobility consumed it.